-- IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) - IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
-(Core) - IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) - IV.C.3.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of cytopathology prior to completion of the program.
-(Core) - IV.C.4.
-Fellow experiences must include: - IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, (Core) - IV.C.4.b) educational activities specific to cytopathology, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
-(Core) - IV.C.5.
-The didactic curriculum must include teaching conferences in cytopathology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in patient diagnosis and management utilizing cytopathology.
-(Core)

-IV.C.5.a) Fellows must participate in conferences, on average, at least once per month, and must give a minimum of two presentations per year, including formal presentations (tumor boards, journal clubs, and educational conferences).
-(Core)

-IV.C.6.
-Fellows should participate in laboratory quality assurance activities and inspections.
-(Detail)†
+IV.C.3.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of pediatric pathology prior to completion of the program. ^(Core) IV.C.4.
+Fellow experiences must include: IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, ^(Core) IV.C.4.b) educational activities specific to pediatric pathology, review of the medical literature in the subspecialty area, and the use of study sets of unusual cases. ^(Core) IV.C.5.
+The didactic curriculum must include teaching conferences in pediatric pathology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in the patient diagnosis and management utilizing pediatric pathology. ^(Core) IV.C.5.a) Fellows must participate in conferences, on average, at least once per month, and must give a minimum of two presentations per year. ^(Core) IV.C.5.b) Fellows must have education in quality assurance.
+(Core) IV.C.5.c) Didactic education must include the use of study sets of common and unusual cases and interpretation of results with generation of narrative reports. ^(Core) IV.C.6.
+Fellows should participate in laboratory quality assurance activities and inspections. ^(Detail)